Some US data summaries.

 The stats below also come from the CDC WONDER system of VAERS data, specifically for the COVID-19 vaccines.
 To replicate these stats, select "Event Category" in step 1, "+ COVID19 (COVID19 VACCINE)" in step 3, and "All Locations" in step 4.

 On March 8, 2021, the CDC published a Morbidity and Mortality Weekly Report with data from PHD-SR ("a large, hospital-based, all-payer database") containing data on COVID-19 patient outcomes and Body Mass Index (BMI).
-The pool of people selected for the CDC's study included 3,242,649 people 18 years or older who had their height and weight documented while receiving emergency deparment or inpatient care in 2020.
+The pool of people selected for the CDC's study included 3,242,649 people 18 years or older who had their height and weight documented while receiving emerge in 2020.
 Of those, 148,494 patients were diagnosed with COVID-19.

 The graph below shows the number of patients from the study that were diagnosed with COVID-19 ("Cases"), the number of patients diagnosed with COVID-19 who were hospitalized ("Hospitalized"), and the number of patients diagnosed with COVID-19 who died ("Death"), grouped by their BMI classification ("Underweight", "Healthy Weight", "Obesity", and "Severe Obesity").